Kiriti Roy: Films

 Though the sleuth's celluloid debut happened late, the timeless appeal of Kiriti has already procreated number of movies.
 So far, the character of Kiriti has been essayed by Chiranjeet Chakraborty in Kiriti Roy (2016 film), Indraneil Sengupta in Kiriti O Kalo Bhromor (2016) and Nilacholey Kiriti (2018), Priyanshu Chatterjee in Ebong Kiriti (2017).

 Radio

-The radio adaptations of Kiriti are mainly in the form of Sunday Suspense, an audio story series by Radio Mirchi 98.3 FM, & also by Radio Milan 90.4 FM stories over the last few years.
+The radio adaptations of Kiriti are mainly in the form of Sunday Suspense, an audio story series by Radio Mirchi 98.3 FM.